ziv/cho/core/di/readme.md

 ### Module

-Module is used to encapsulate dependencies injection.
+Module is used to encapsulate dependencies injection context.
 Module declares providers.
 Module can access providers declared by other modules by importing them.

 ### Injector